 The Auditing & Monitoring tools provided by Salesforce are both reactive and proactive.
 For example, if a user complains that the emails sent from Salesforce are not getting delivered to his or her clients then Debug Log and Email Log are the tools to use to troubleshoot.
 In this case you use these tools reactively i.e. after the event has already happened.
 Then there are tools that you can use proactively – like Transaction Security Policy that can be used to block the users from downloading say more than 100 contact records from Salesforce and also notify an administrator.

-In this blog, I have listed all these lifesaving tools which will come handy when such unforeseen incidents happen, and you will know exactly where to look for to troubleshoot the problem.
+In this blog, I have listed all these lifesaving tools which will come in handy when such unforeseen incidents happen, and you will know exactly where to look for to troubleshoot the problem.
 They are as follows:

 - Lightning Usage App